A great Asian Chicken Wings Appetizer made with original Smirnoff Ice!

 - 1/4 tsp chili powder

-- Combine all ingredients, except green onions and cilantro) including wings in a large bowl or ziploc bag.
+Combine all ingredients, except green onions and cilantro, including the wings in a large bowl or ziploc bag.
 Let wings marinate for at least 30 minutes, up to an hour.

-- Add honey, brown sugar, pepper and chili powder and teriyaki to the sauce pan
+Add honey, brown sugar, pepper, chili powder and teriyaki to the saucepan.

-- Pour half of the glaze into a large bowl for glazing the wing, reserving the other half for a dipping sauce to be served with the glazed wings.
+Pour half the glaze into a large bowl for glazing the wings, reserving the other half for a dipping sauce to be served with the glazed wings.